-Five finalists are chosen each year to present their solutions in front of a panel of expert judges.
-The judges then award first-, second-, and third-place winners with prizes of $25,000, $10,000, and $5,000 respectively.
+Five finalists were chosen each year to present their solutions in front of a panel of expert judges.
+The judges awarded first-, second-, and third-place winners with prizes of $25,000, $10,000, and $5,000 respectively.

-The Grand Championship has been postponed until 2021 due to the cancellation of EAA AirVenture Oshkosh 2020.
+The Grand Championship was postponed until 2021 due to the cancellation of EAA AirVenture Oshkosh 2020.

 BuzzBall Project Wins 2019 Founder's Innovation Prize